geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 The MAFN project explicitly followed the C2 methodology in order to operationalise this interpretation of the capability approach.
 The C2 method sets out key features of resident-led engagement processes and partnership building, and served as the basis for constructing partnerships developed both by MAFN and the PlaceCal CTP.

-<h3 id="technology-capability">Technology and capability</h3>
+### Technology and capability

 Table 1 explores differences between the three broad models of dis/ability.
 In our interpretation these approaches should not be seen to be in opposition, but are complementary.
 The capability approach builds on both the social and deficit models, responding to the conditions affecting both actual and potential capabilities of both communities of place and practice in relation to different groups of older people.
 This section explores how these existing discussions of digital inclusion and accessibility relate to the CTP approach.

 Research by the OECD <span class="citation" data-cites="oecd2016">(2016)</span> paints a bleak picture of the state of digital skills in the UK.
 This study divides up common computer skills into several categories from 1 (simple) to 3 (complex).
 Level 1 skills consist of a range of day-to-day computing skills like ‘deleting an email’.
 40% of ‘working age’ adults aged 16-65 struggle to complete all the tests at this basic threshold, being described as ‘under level 1’.

 This picture is much worse for older people.
-The UK Office of National Statistics <span class="citation" data-cites="officefornationalstatistics2019">(2019)</span> found 56% of those over 75 have either <em>never</em> been online, or not been online for over three months, increasing to 61% for over 75s with disabilities.
+The UK Office of National Statistics <span class="citation" data-cites="officefornationalstatistics2019">(2019)</span> found 56% of those over 75 have either _never_ been online, or not been online for over three months, increasing to 61% for over 75s with disabilities.
 The reasons for this are varied.
 52% of non-internet users aged over 65 think that they’re simply not missing out on information <span class="citation" data-cites="pewresearchcentre2014">(Pew Research Centre, 2014b)</span>, 65% think it’s too complicated, and 53% have privacy concerns <span class="citation" data-cites="friemel2016">(Friemel, 2016)</span>.
 This is exacerbated by social class, with 40% or less of over 65s with a high school education or less being online, compared to 87% of college graduates in the USA <span class="citation" data-cites="pewresearchcentre2014a">(Pew Research Centre, 2014a)</span>.

-What people actually <em>do</em> when they’re online is enormously varied and heavily correlated with class and age.
+What people actually _do_ when they’re online is enormously varied and heavily correlated with class and age.
 Digital exclusion is intersectional, and the worst experiences are suffered by those who are older, less well educated, less likely to be employed, female and disabled <span class="citation" data-cites="vandeursen2014">(Deursen &amp; Dijk, 2014, p. p520)</span>.
 The result of this is an enormous gap between tech ‘haves’ and ‘have-nots’.
 It is not just a simple binary test – ‘are you on the internet / using a smartphone / on Facebook?’ – but a complex multidimensional matrix of skills, abilities, and capabilities.
 This matrix is highly impacted by a range of psychosocial variables, and significantly affected by overall motivation <span class="citation" data-cites="mcneal2008">(McNeal, Hale, &amp; Dotterweich, 2008)</span> for the specific ‘clickable possibilities’ <span class="citation" data-cites="kleine2013">(Kleine, 2013, p. p38)</span> the citizen wants to accomplish.

-{{ include image.html description="Internet users by age group (Office for National Statistics, 2019)" url="/assets/images/blog/placecal-capabilities/internet-use-by-age.png" class="frame" }}
+{{<image-with-caption "internet-use-by-age.png" "Internet users by age group (Office for National Statistics, 2019)" "Internet users by age group (Office for National Statistics, 2019)" "frame">}}
 <span class="citation" data-cites="officefornationalstatistics2019"></span>

 This situation is worsened still in the context of the current shift of government and statutory services to be ‘digital by default’ <span class="citation" data-cites="ukcabinetoffice2012">(UK Cabinet Office, UK Govenrment Digital Service, &amp; Rt Hon Lord Maude of Horsham, 2012)</span>, or worse, online only.
 In the UK, key activities such as claiming benefits, filing tax returns, and accessing medical services are in the process of being moved online ‘to transform public services … making them better and cheaper for taxpayers and more effective and efficient for government’ (ibid.).
 In other words, services are no longer ‘door to door’ but rather ‘person to person’, mediated by the internet <span class="citation" data-cites="wang2018">(Wang, Zhang, &amp; Wellman, 2018)</span>.